 A few weeks ago Sheri made this dish for a soccer team dinner.
 The girls on the team loved it.
 I figured if they loved it, maybe my boys would love it too.
-So I got to work on Saturday night, and made a pan for Sunday.
+So I got to work on Saturday night, and made a pan of Sheri’s Pesto Veggie Lasagna Sunday.
 You know, the day of rest.
 All of those veggies, layers of cheese, ricotta, mozzarella, Parmesan.
 Tomatoes.
 Pesto.
 Yum, the pesto totally sets this dish apart from other veggie pasta dishes.
 Gave the ricotta layer a nice flavor boost.
 As I was putting it together, I thought- am I going to hear crying from the boys (like they are girls) when they discover this is an all veggie lasagna?
 Arrrrrgh.
 So, being the perfect mother I am, and part psychic, I made half vegetablearian (I know, not a word) and half sausage.
 Sunday comes.
 I bake up the dish.
 What is this, they ask?
 I tell them.
 Uh.
 “NO MEAT?”
 They say.

 “No, it’s a veggie lasagna and you are going to love it” I say.
 They are all giving each other “the look”.
 Finally I admit I hedged and made half with meat.
 I tell them if they would try the veggie side, they would love it!
 Grant looks at me and says (in his Neanderthal way):